recursivenomad/ki-lime-pi-pico/README.md

 ***License***
 =============

-This work is licensed under the [*MIT No Attribution*](https://opensource.org/license/mit-0/) license, the text of which should be found in [`LICENSE.txt`](./LICENSE.txt) in the root directory of this project alongside this README.
+This work is made freely available under the [*MIT No Attribution*](https://opensource.org/license/mit-0/) license, the text of which should be found in [`LICENSE.txt`](./LICENSE.txt) in the root directory of this project alongside this README.

-*The license applies to all relevant files contained within the directory it* *resides, including sub-directories, unless otherwise overridden by the* *presence of another LICENSE file, or license header within a file.*
+*The license applies to all possible files contained within the directory it resides, including sub-directories, unless otherwise overridden by the presence of another LICENSE/COPYING file or permission notice within a file.*